 Follow these instructions to make your chocolate nougat Amy’s Dreamy Candy Sauce.

 Hint: If you don’t have an ice cream maker , you can also just pour the ice cream mixture into a bowl and rest that bowl inside a bigger bowl that’s filled with ice.
 You’ll need to constantly stir it with a spatula, and you’ll likely have to restock your ice as it melts, but it works well enough.

 This post was made possible thanks to the support of Amy’s Kitchen.
 All content and opinions are unbiased and entirely my own.
 For more recipes using Amy’s products, sign up for their newsletter.
-To get updates on new VeganDollhouse recipes, sign up for their newsletter.
+To get updates on new VeganDollhouse recipes, sign up for my newsletter.